Alan Belkin: Composer, Teacher

 I gave my piano debut concert at age 18.

 At around the age of twenty-one a friend took me to try out a new (at that time) tracker organ.
-It was love at first site, and I began studying the organ, first with Dom André Laberge, and later with Bernard Lagacé.
+It was love at first sight, and I began studying the organ, first with Dom André Laberge, and later with Bernard Lagacé.
 Although I play less now, I became good enough on the organ to be a finalist in the Dublin International Organ Competition, and a semi-finalist in the Toulouse Bach Competition.

 I obtained a B.A. from Concordia University and a Masters Degree from McGill University, but my real education in composition took place when I was accepted to the Juilliard School.
 Not being an American citizen, I could not work in the U.S., so I commuted for three years every week to New York to obtain my doctorate, while working full-time in Montreal.
 I studied at Juilliard with David Diamond, and for a few months with Elliott Carter.